 - Provide impartial and accurate advice on your future education and career options.
 We will support your applications for jobs or courses and will, where appropriate, offer you educational progression within the College.

-- Develop and improve your skills in English and mathematics.
+- Develop and improve your skills in Mathematics and English.

 - Provide you with an opportunity to engage in social activities and voice your views on College life.